 Trade and other payables amounted to GBP 162.1 (2019: GBP 126.6) million at 31 December 2020.
-The significant increase from the prior year is a result of increased activity at the end of 2020 when compared to 2019, which has increased accrual levels, for example in relation to commissions, betting duties and employee bonuses, amongst others.
+The significant increase from the prior year is a result of increased activity at the end of 2020 when compared to 2019, which has increased commissions, betting duties and employee bonuses, amongst others.
 Provisions have increased from GBP 11.8 million at the end of 2019 to GBP 21.8 million at the end of 2020.
 This is primarily the result of the disputed regulatory sanction, explained further in the items affecting comparability section and note 4 on pages 74 and 75.